 Nowadays, this concept is used in art and literature to represent the fleeting nature of life.

-Requiescat in pace
+13. Requiescat in pace

 Literal meaning: “Rest in Peace”

 14. Veni, vidi, vici

-lit. meaning "I came, I saw, I conquered.”
+Literal meaning: “I came, I saw, I conquered.”

 Another very famous phrase attributed to Julius Caesar, after he achieved a very quick victory in a short war.
 Also very eligible to be tattooed, together with Carpe Diem or YOLO.

-Verba volant, sed scripta manent
+15. Verba volant, sed scripta manent

-lit. meaning "Spoken words fly away, written words remain.”
+Literal meaning: “Spoken words fly away, written words remain.”

-Now that you know where these initials and phrases come from, what are you waiting for?
-Start a game of Trivia and show off some of your newly acquired, meticulous classic knowledge!
+Now that you know where these Latin phrases we use still come from, what are you waiting for?
+Start a game of trivia and show off some of your newly acquired, meticulous classic knowledge!
 Roll the dice, alea iacta est!